Aleko Lilius: Biography

 Lilius was born in Saint Petersburg, Russia, on 2 April 1890.
 His father was a senior translator for the Senate of Finland and served as a staff captain in the Izmaylovsky Regiment.
 His mother was Natalia Starck who was born in the Caucasus and was the daughter of major general Julius Starck.

-Before World War I, Lilius was an enterprising businessman whose colorful exploits attracted much publicity.
+Before World War I, Lilius was a businessman whose exploits attracted much publicity.
 In 1916, Lilius was the highest taxed private individual in Finland as a private banker who owned the Privatbanken I Helsingfors.

 As a young man, he explored much of the Americas, China, North Africa, and South Africa, before settling down for a while in the Philippines.
 Lilius' writing was based on his wide-ranging travels in places such as China, Morocco, and Mexico.
 The first mention of Lilius as a writer is as the author of the script for the 1919 Finnish film Venusta etsimässä eli erään nuoren miehen ihmeelliset seikkailut (In Search of Venus or The Marvelous Adventures of a Young Man).
 In China in 1927, he rescued the remnants of the American flag from the looted American consulate in Nanking.
 While in the Philippines, he participated in a project to photograph the Bugkalot tribe.
 During the 1920s and 1930s, Lilius worked as a foreign correspondent in Asia and North Africa.
 During the 1920s, he worked with linguist Rudolf Schuller as a photographer in Mexico.
 In the 1930s, Lilius lived in the United States, residing in the Armour–Stiner Octagon House in Irvington, New York.

 He ran into conflict with the law several times in the 1930s.
 According to an article in the Singaporean The Straits Times, Lilius was convicted of fraud and "sentenced to two months hard labour" in 1929.
 Four years later while in the Philippines, he was again pronounced guilty of fraud for issuing four checks with insufficient funds and was sentenced to one year and one day in prison plus required to pay what he owed.
 Lilius appealed to a higher court for a reversal of the lower court's decision; his appeal was successful and the charges were reversed.

 Lilius sued a Philippine railroad company after the car in which he and has family were traveling was hit by a locomotive in 1931.
 Although he won the suit in a lower court, the railroad company appealed to the Supreme Court.
 Lilius again succeeded and was awarded P30,865.

 In the 1950s he lived in Morocco.
 In 1958 he moved to Helsinki, Finland, and later devoted himself to painting.
 Lilius died on 24 June 1977 in Helsinki, Finland.